uriel1998/muna/README.md

 luck.
 So I wrote `feeds-in` to preprocess inputs.
 It's included here as a use example of how to use `muna` and the bash function `unredirect`.

-`muna` is an old norse word meaning call to mind, remember
+`muna` is an old norse word meaning "call to mind, remember".

 ## 2. License